Spider-Man: Chapter One: Hulk: Chapter One

 In Hulk Annual 1999, Byrne revised the Hulk's origin, similar to what was done in Spider-Man: Chapter One.
 In this revised origin, the gamma bomb that was being tested was now a gamma laser, and a Skrull was responsible for Rick Jones' presence on the base during the test.
-The Skrull also disguised himself as Igor Rasminsky (Drenkov in the original story), a fellow scientist working on the project.
-The contemporary setting removed the Cold War context of the original story and served as a tie-in issue to the miniseries Marvel: The Lost Generation #12-1 (March 2000-February 2001), created by Byrne and Roger Stern.
+The contemporary setting removed the Cold War context of the original story and served as a tie-in issue to the miniseries Marvel: The Lost Generation (March 2000–February 2001), created by Byrne and Roger Stern.